Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Methods

+The topological loss is defined in terms of pairwise distances between instances within a bag.
+It makes any permutation of instances to change only their ordering and leaves the set of pairwise distances unchanged.
+Under the assumption that pairwise distances are unique, their relative ordering is also preserved.
+Consequently, the induced topological loss is invariant to arbitrary permutations of instances.

-Our framework is flexible to integrate any aggregation function for representing the whole bag ${\zeta}_{b_{M}}$.
-With this, the classifier head, incorporating a linear regressor and softmax functions, assigns the bag's label based on its refined representation.
-Similar to standard MIL models, we train the MIL classification head using cross-entropy loss, computed based on the divergence between the predicted label of the bag and its corresponding ground truth label, thereby guiding the model towards accurate bag-level predictions.
-Our formulation also gives rise to a variant of a multi-classifier head approach like the auxiliary loss that \citet{sadafi2020attention} proposed.
-The final loss of topologically-regularized MIL (TR-MIL) framework $L_\mathrm{total}$ is the weighted sum of the MIL classification loss $L_\mathrm{class}$ and topological regularization term $L_\mathrm{topo}$:
+Our framework is flexible and can integrate any aggregation function to represent the whole bag ${\zeta}_{b_{M}}$.
+Similar to standard MIL models, we train the MIL classification head using cross-entropy loss.
+Our formulation also yields a variant of a multi-classifier head approach, such as the auxiliary loss proposed by \citet{kazeminia2022anomaly}.
+The final loss of our topologically guided MIL (TG-MIL) framework, $L_\mathrm{total}$, is the weighted sum of the MIL classification loss $L_\mathrm{class}$ and topological term $L_\mathrm{topo}$:

-where $\lambda$ is a hyperparameter to adjust the influence of the topological regularization loss (Appendix \ref{sec:arch_detals}) presents more details of MIL architecture examples.
+where $\lambda$ is a hyperparameter to adjust the influence of the topological loss.

-\paragraph{Complexity and Parameters.} The computational complexity involved in calculating certain topological features aligns more closely with the rate of the inverse Ackermann function~\citep{cormen2022introduction}, which increases significantly slower compared to the rate of increasing $n$.
-Therefore, the computational complexity of the topological signature calculation of a bag containing $n$ instances is dominated by the calculation of pairwise distances, i.e., $\mathcal{O}(n^2)$, considering that we only capture $0$-dimensional topological features.
+\paragraph{Complexity and Parameters.} The computational complexity involved in calculating certain topological features is comparable to the rate of the inverse Ackermann function~\citep{cormen2022introduction}, which increases significantly slower compared to the rate of increasing $n$.
+The computational complexity of the topological signature calculation of a bag containing $n$ instances is dominated by the calculation of pairwise distances, i.e., $\mathcal{O}(n^2)$, considering that only $0$D topological features are used.
 The topological signature calculation does not introduce any additional learnable parameters, thereby keeping the model's parameter size unchanged.
-It merely introduces one topological regularization loss and one hyperparameter, denoted as $\lambda$.
+It introduces only one topological loss and one hyperparameter, denoted by $\lambda$.